Select Page

 It was a rather informal interview as I primarily wanted to document his recollections and ask for any additional details he could offer regarding the Rock Island.
 I had grown up in North Little Rock and explained to him my vantage point as a child seeing the final trains of the Rock Island passing in front of my elementary school.
 Hays was very generous with his time and I’m happy to share audio of the interview here.
 You can also read a transcript with much of the interview, while I have highlights of our conversation below.

 AUDIO: Part 1 of my interview with former North Little Rock Mayor Pat Hays on Nov.
-23, 2017, discussing working for Missouri Pacific.
+23, 2017, discussing working for the Missouri Pacific Railroad.

 AUDIO: Part 2 of my interview with Hays on his work to save the Rock Island Bridge and other railroad topics.